userapp-io/userapp-angular/README.md

 ## Permission-based routes

-To add permissions to a route, use the ´hasPermission´ property and specify all the required permissions as an array, like this:
+To add permissions to a route, use the `hasPermission` property and specify all the required permissions as an array, like this:

     $routeProvider.when('/admin', {templateUrl: 'partials/admin.html', hasPermission: ['admin']});